hdgroup/lib/_posts/book/2023/07/2023-07-05-energy-and-civilization.md

 furnaces (box 6.4, []{#c10752_006.xhtml#fig_009a}[fig.
 6.9](#c10752_006.xhtml#fig_009)).

-## Box 6.4 Growth and mass and energy balances of blast furnaces {.featuretitle}
+Box 6.4 Growth and mass and energy balances of blast furnaces

 Few production structures with a medieval pedigree remain as important for the functioning of modern civilization do blast furnaces.
 As noted